Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Decision-Making Strategy

-\begin{remark} The computational complexity of BCMAB-RP is polynomial w.r.t. the lower dimension $d$.
-We observe that for a fixed $d$, the computational complexity of BCMAB-RP scales linearly w.r.t. the original dimension $n$.
-This is an improvement over the previous methods, such as the works proposed in \cite{Agrawal13:TSF}, \cite{Chu11:CBW}, \cite{Abbasi11:IAF}, and \cite{Deshpande12:LBI}. \end{remark}
+Our randomized algorithm can be efficiently implemented when the set of arms is large.
+Moreover, D-LinTS-RP adapts to parameter changes by using the discount factor, thereby reducing the influence of past observations with time.
+The computational complexity of D-LinTS-RP is polynomial w.r.t. the lower dimension $d$.
+We observe that for a fixed $d$, the computational complexity of D-LinTS-RP scales linearly w.r.t. the original dimension $n$.
+This is an improvement over the previous methods, such as the works proposed in \cite{Agrawal13:TSF}, \cite{Chu11:CBW}, \cite{Abbasi11:IAF}, and \cite{Deshpande12:LBI}.